Here you will find information about HIV and AIDS

 HIV test that can provide results within 40 minutes.
 It could take about three to six months after exposure to HIV before antibodies appear in your blood.
 Therefore, it is a good idea to get re-tested to confirm your initial results.

-To find clinics that specialize in treating people living with HIV, go to the
+that specialize in treating people living with HIV and if you are concerned you

 Get tested regularly for STDs.
 HIV takes up to six